LabhouseMobile/audio_app_landing/content/markdown/tmp/dpa.md

       SUMMARY AI will have signed confidentiality agreements with the employees and contractors.
-For positions with access to personal information, backgrounds checks are also performed.
-Also, all employees and contractors will have a common way to report incidents approved by the organization and they will undergo at least an annual security awareness training.